rvanren/EmbryOS/projects/threading/README.md

 * Blocking I/O
 * Synchronization primitives

 Correctness depends on careful scheduling, clean separation of concerns, and precise handling of blocking conditions.
-This is one of the most conceptually important projects in EmbryOS—design it carefully before you code.
+This is one of the most conceptually important projects in EmbryOS.
+Design it carefully before you code.